Learning from Shader Program Traces: Trace Analysis

 We characterize the importance of the trace features by quantifying the change in training loss when removing each of the trace inputs.
 Inspired by Molchanov~\etal~\shortcite{DBLP:journals/corr/abs-1906-10771,DBLP:journals/corr/MolchanovTKAK16}, we used the first order Taylor expansion to approximate importance of each input trace feature.
 Specifically, for a model trained with loss $L$ and trace length \trace, the importance score $\Theta$ of the input trace feature $\mathbf{z}^l$ ($l = 1, ..., \trace$) with image dimension \rectdim{$M$}{$N$} across $K$ examples is:

-We computed the importance score on the denoising model for two shaders: \bricks\ and \mandelbrot.
+We evaluate \Eqn{eqn:importance_score} on the denoising model for two shaders: \bricks\ and \mandelbrot.
 Only a small fraction of the trace results in a very high importance score.
 We manually inspect what the top 10\% most important trace features represent and verified that the learned importance corresponds to human intuition.
-For example in \bricks, we found the most important traces include features that determines the distance to the nearest brick edges: this helps prevent edges from being broken.
+For example in \bricks, we found the most important traces include features that determines the distance to the nearest brick edges and the Boolean condition that decides whether the pixel is insde the mortar: this helps prevent edges from being broken.
+In \mandelbrot, we found the trace that controls the complex number computation for almost every iteration are among the most important features: a breakdown of such information at each level could help the model to better denoise between nearby structures.